The views expressed in articles published on FIRES do not necessarily reflect those of IES or represent endorsement by the IES.

 We have compiled a large number of M/P ratios using all four methods, for hundreds of real LED and conventional light sources and luminaires from a DOE database.
 Appendix A and Appendix B list some of these familiar sources for interior and exterior applications.
 (The number of LED sources was limited to those with an Rf ≥ 78, and the number of LED products included in the range is listed in the right-hand column.)
 It is interesting to note that there is a wide variation in M/P values for LEDs of similar CCT.
 This reinforces the message that CCT alone is not an adequate predictor of the M/P characteristic.

 If a designer is given a target of M/P ratios >0.9 for daytime and <0.35 for nighttime, for example, it will be important that that advice is given with a specific calculation method cited.
 Alternatively, to reduce confusion, it makes sense to get the light and health community together to settle on a single method.

 M/P 1 is following the method taken for S/P ratios in the past, where the Km-value for the melanopic efficacy function is scaled so that the two curves coincide at 555 nm at 683 lm/W.

-M/P 2 is a simple method using the photopic function and melanopic function normalized to a maximum of 1.
-This is the method suggested by Sam Berman in his recent FIRES column.
+M/P 2 is a method using the photopic function and melanopic function normalized to a maximum of 1, but multiplying the result by 1.464 (that is, 1,000 mW/683 lm) to achieve a value of melanopic mW per lumen.
+This is the method suggested by Sam Berman and Bob Clear in their recent FIRES column.